-The Hepatitis C and Co-infection Clinic at Massachusetts General Hospital offers comprehensive evaluation, diagnosis and treatment for patients with all phases of hepatitis C infection.
+The Hepatitis C Clinic at the Massachusetts General Hospital Digestive Healthcare Center offers comprehensive evaluation, diagnosis and treatment for patients with all phases of hepatitis C infection.

 Raymond Chung, MD (center), talks with Kathleen Corey, MD, MPH, and Amandeep Singh, MD, PhD

 Your Clinic ExperienceAs many as 4 million Americans have hepatitis C, a liver disease caused by a blood-borne virus, and most of them are unaware of their diagnosis.
-The Hepatitis C and Co-infection Clinic at Massachusetts General Hospital offers comprehensive evaluation, diagnosis and treatment for patients with all phases of hepatitis C infection.
+To this end, the Centers for Disease Control (CDC) has recently recommended a one-time hepatitis C virus (HCV) antibody test for anyone born between 1945 and 1965.
+Identification of cases is now more important than ever because dramatically improved treatments are now available for HCV infection with cure rates approaching 100%.
+These new medications are much more tolerable than prior therapies such as interferon which is limited by many side effects.
+Cure of HCV has now been definitively shown to reduce mortality related to liver disease.
+The Hepatitis C Clinic at Massachusetts General Hospital offers comprehensive evaluation, diagnosis and treatment for patients with all phases of hepatitis C infection.

-During your first visit to the Hepatitis C and Co-infection Clinic, you will undergo:
+During your first visit to the Hepatitis C Clinic, you will undergo:

 - Evaluation of your medical history